studentprecinct2020/nsp2020nrw.gallery/README.md

 `npm run start`

-Wait for the code to compile...
+Wait for the code to compile... (it should only take 10 seconds or something)

 In a browser go to `http://localhost:3000`, and the app should be running